AusDTO/gov-au-ui-kit/README.md

 - `kss-node` for auto-building a living style guide.

 This is available as a shell script at `bin/cibuild.sh`.

+If you get `Fatal undefined` error, remember to set your local version of Ruby (`rbenv local 2.3.0` if you use rbenv).

 ## Make this better
 - Contribute to this repository.